 CONTRACT SANRAL R.049-012-2023/1F

-CONSULTING ENGINEERING SERVICES FOR THE FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.
+CONSULTING ENGINEERING SERVICES FOR THE ROUTINE ROAD MAINTENANCE OF NATIONAL ROUTE R49 FROM MAHIKENG MUNICIPAL BORDER TO KOPFONTEIN BORDER GATE.

 T.1.3 TENDER DATA

 T1.3 TENDER DATA

 The Standard Conditions is the standard conditions of tender as contained in Annexure C of the CIDB STANDARD FOR UNIFORMITY IN ENGINEERING AND CONSTRUCTION WORKS CONTRACTS and the Employer’s Special Conditions of Tender for Procurement make several references to the Tender Data for details that apply specifically to this tender.
 The Tender Data shall have precedence in the interpretation of any ambiguity or inconsistency between it and the standard/special conditions of tender.